watertap-org/watertap/docs/how_to_guides/how_to_use_property_test_harness.rst

 --------

 This guide shows you how to use the property test harness to generate tests for WaterTAP property models.
-The purpose of this tool is to standardize testing so that developers don't need to write tests from the ground-up for each property model.
+The purpose of this tool is to standardize testing so developers don't need to write tests from the ground-up for each property model.

 How To
 ------